meursyphus/ssgoi/packages/docs/src/posts/build-in-transition.md

     {
       from: '/',
       to: '/about',
-      transitions: transitions.fade({ duration: 300 }),
+      transitions: transitions.fade({ duration: 300 })
     },
     {
       from: '/blog',
       to: '/blog/*',
-      transitions: transitions.slide({ direction: 'left' })
+      transitions: transitions.scrollUpToDown()
     },
     {
       from: '/gallery',
-      to: '/gallery/*',
+      to: '/image/*',
-      transitions: transitions.scale({ start: 0.8, opacity: true })
+      transitions: transitions.pinterest.enter()
     },
     {
+      from: '/image/*',
+      to: '/gallery',
+      transitions: transitions.pinterest.enter()  // Same transition for symmetry },
+    {
-      from: '*',
+      from: '/products',
-      to: '/404',
+      to: '/product/*',
-      transitions: transitions.blur({ amount: 10 })
+      transitions: transitions.hero()
     }
   ],
   defaultTransition: transitions.fade()
 });
 ```

-This configuration creates a rich, varied transition experience across your app.

 Remember, the key to great transitions is subtlety.
-Use these effects to enhance your user's experience, not distract from it.
-Now go forth and transition responsibly! 🚀✨
+When using hero or pinterest transitions, make sure to:
+1. Always include matching `data-hero-key` or `data-pinterest-key` attributes on both pages
+2. Keep the content within the matched elements similar for smooth transitions
+3. Consider using the same transition in both directions for consistent user experience

+Choose the right transition for each navigation context, and your users will enjoy a smooth, intuitive journey through your app! 🚀✨